niclone/airconmote/README.md

 - It is not tested rigorously.
 - It can suffer from significant changes (breaking changes) without further notice.

-**IMPORTANT: REMOVE MAINS POWER OF THE AIR CONDITIONNER BEFORE CONNECTING THINGS ON IT TO AVOID ELECTRIC SHOCK !!!**
+**IMPORTANT: REMOVE MAIN POWER OF THE AIR CONDITIONNER BEFORE CONNECTING THINGS ON IT TO AVOID ELECTRIC SHOCK !!!**

 **Use it at your own risk!** ☠️